Visnu-Pandian/HenHacks-2025/test/test-outputs/chain_of_thought.md

-**Chain of Thought:**
+**Chain of Thought: Weekly Schedule Generation**

+**1. Initialization & Input Processing:**

-1.  **Initialization:** The week starts on Sunday, June 09, 2025, and ends on Saturday, June 15, 2025, in the EST timezone.
-There were no specific waking hours defined, so I assumed all 24 hours are available.
-There were no blocked times specified.
+*   The week is defined as Sunday, June 09, 2025, to Saturday, June 15, 2025, in the EST timezone.

-2.  **Task Prioritization and Ordering:** The tasks were initially ordered based on duration, prioritizing shorter tasks (Task 4, Task 1, Task 2, Task 3) according to the 'Prioritize tasks with shorter durations' heuristic.
-This aimed to fit smaller tasks first, leaving more flexibility for longer ones.
-However, during the scheduling process, this order was somewhat adjusted based on time preferences.

-3.  **Time Preference Consideration:** Each task had a time preference (Morning, Afternoon, Evening).
-I attempted to schedule tasks within these preferred times as much as possible.

-4.  **Scheduling Loop:** The scheduling process iterated through the days of the week and the prioritized task list.
-For each task, I attempted to find a suitable time slot within the preferred time of day, considering the task's duration and the need for transition time.

-    *   **Transition Time:** I aimed for 15-minute transition times between tasks.
-This was implemented by adding 15 minutes to the end time of each task before scheduling the next one.
-However, due to the relatively high task volume, this was not always possible.
+*   Waking hours are set to 'None specified', meaning all 24 hours are available for scheduling, although morning, afternoon and evening preferences need to be met.
+*   Tasks are read in order of their provided duration.
+Shorted duration tasks are scheduled first, as this makes it easier to place them into the schedule.
+Task 4 (1 hour) is first, then Task 1 (2 hours), then Task 2 (3 hours) and Task 3 (4 hours) last.
+*   No blocked times are specified.

+**2. Heuristic Application:**

+*   **Prioritize shorter durations:** Shorter tasks (Task 4 and Task 1) are scheduled before longer tasks (Task 2 and Task 3).
+This makes it easier to fit the shorter tasks around the longer ones and minimizes potential conflicts.
+*   **Transition Time:**  A 15-minute buffer is attempted between tasks where possible.
+This is more easily achieved when there are fewer back-to-back tasks, or when there is an imposed business hour to work around.
-    *   **Even Distribution:** The goal was to distribute tasks evenly across the week.
-I attempted to avoid scheduling multiple long tasks on the same day.
-If a day was already heavily loaded, I would skip to the next day.
+*   **Spread Tasks Evenly:** The algorithm attempts to distribute tasks evenly across the week.
+This prevents overloading specific days.

-    *   **Business Hours:** I attempted to schedule tasks that seemed like they may be more appropriate during business hours (9 AM to 5 PM) within those hours.
-However, there were no specific instructions to prioritize this, and no tasks stood out as needing to be completed during this time.
-This heuristic was therefore not a major factor.

-5.  **Specific Scheduling Decisions:**

-    *   Task 4 (1 hour, Afternoon, 5 times) was scheduled first due to its short duration.
-It was placed in various afternoons throughout the week.
+*   **Time Preferences:** Attempt to schedule tasks during their preferred time of day (Morning, Afternoon, Evening).
+If this causes a conflict, the task is moved to the next available slot while still adhering to the 'spread evenly' and 'transition time' heuristics.

+**3. Scheduling Process:**

+*   **Task 4 (1 hour, 5 times, Afternoon preference):** Scheduled for the afternoon.
+Evenly distributed across Sunday, Monday, Wednesday, Thursday and Saturday.
+Start times were chosen to leave sufficient gaps between tasks.
-    *   Task 1 (2 hours, Afternoon, 2 times) was then placed on two other afternoons.
+*   **Task 1 (2 hours, 2 times, Afternoon preference):** Scheduled for the afternoon.
+Occurring on Tuesday and Friday.
-    *   Task 2 (3 hours, Evening, 3 times) was placed during the evenings.
+*   **Task 2 (3 hours, 3 times, Evening preference):** Scheduled for the evening, to meet the preferences.
+Occurring on Sunday, Tuesday and Thursday.
-    *   Task 3 (4 hours, Morning, 4 times) was placed during the mornings of the remaining days.
+*   **Task 3 (4 hours, 4 times, Morning preference):** Scheduled for the morning, to meet the preferences.
+Occurring on Monday, Wednesday, Friday and Saturday.

-6.  **Conflict Resolution:** There were no blocked times, so conflicts arose only from tasks overlapping.
-Conflicts were avoided by checking if a time slot was available before scheduling a task.
-If a conflict occurred, the task was moved to the next available time slot that respected the specified time preference, or to the next day.
+**4. Conflict Resolution:**

+*   No explicit blocked times were provided, so no conflicts directly arose from that input.
+*   Conflicts arise mostly from meeting preferences and trying to spread events evenly.
+Shifting to alternative days or times on same day was used to resolve.

-7.  **Limitations and Challenges:**
+**5. Limitations and Challenges:**

-    *   The lack of defined waking hours made it harder to allocate tasks.
+*   The absence of defined waking hours makes it difficult to optimize based on typical business hours.
+However, preference was given to morning, afternoon or evening times, as requested.
-    *   The heuristic to prioritize shorter tasks sometimes conflicted with the 'spread tasks evenly' heuristic.
+*   The even distribution heuristic can sometimes conflict with time preferences.
+A weighting system to prioritize preferences could be implemented.
+*   The code doesn't dynamically adjust transition time based on task length.
+Longer tasks might benefit from slightly longer transition times.

-8.  **Potential Improvements:**
+**6. Potential Improvements:**

+*   Add a priority level to each task to allow for prioritizing more important tasks.
+This would affect the order in which tasks are scheduled.
-    *   Implement a more sophisticated conflict resolution strategy that considers task priorities.
+*   Implement a dynamic transition time adjustment based on task length or type.
-    *   Allow tasks to be split across multiple days if necessary.
-    *   Develop a more adaptive task ordering algorithm that takes time preferences into account.
-    *   Gathering more information on waking hours would drastically improve the algorithm.
-    *   Priorities between tasks were not specified.
-Allowing to prioritize tasks would greatly optimize the schedule.
+*   Provide an explicit 'business hours' constraint to refine scheduling within those hours.
+*   Implement a machine learning component to learn user preferences over time and automatically adjust scheduling heuristics.
+*   Check that task length does not go over preferences (e.g. a 4 hour task in the afternoon could push some tasks over to evening)